Jack Hannah (Shortland Street): Storylines

-Later in the year, Jack met and fell in love with new doctor Lincoln Kimiora (Alex Tarrant) but shortly into the relationship realised he was a high-functioning methamphetameme addict.
+Later in the year, Jack met and fell in love with new doctor Lincoln Kimiora (Alex Tarrant) but shortly into the relationship realised he was a high-functioning methamphetamine addict.
 Despite this and increasing jealousy over Lincoln's previous romance with Nicole (Sally Martin), Jack became besotted with Lincoln and started taking drugs to impress him.
-This saw Jack develop a severe addiction, drop out of medical school, overdose twice, break his arm, and became reliant on Lincoln whom was falling in love with Nicole.
+This saw Jack develop a severe addiction, drop out of medical school, overdose twice, break his arm, and became reliant on Lincoln who was falling in love with Nicole.
 Trying to help Jack, Lincoln proposed and bought a house for the two to share.
 Deciding to become fathers whilst Jack recovered from his addiction, Nicole realised she was pregnant from her previous relationship with Lincoln and permitted the two men to adopt the baby when it arrived.
 Jack faced further struggles after surviving a plane crash but losing his father Mo.
 Lincoln secretly spiralled heavily into drug addiction and began an affair with Jack's ex Charlie.
 Nicole's daughter Kiri ended up arriving prematurely and dying, leading to Lincoln fleeing Ferndale having been exposed as a drug addict and a cheat.
 Returning to medical school, Jack struggled with continued loss when his widowed-stepmother Kate (Laurel Devenie) departed leaving him as the sole Hannah in Ferndale.
-In Mid-2019 Jack met Matiu (Shadon Meredith) but romance seemed to be off the cards when Jack struggled to learn his new boyfriend was HIV positive.
-Helped by his best friend Dawn (Rebekah Palmer), Jack came to accept Matiu's illness and the two fell in love.
+In mid-2019, Jack met Matiu (Shadon Meredith) but romance seemed to be off the cards when Jack struggled to learn his new boyfriend was HIV positive.
+Helped by his best friend Dawn (Rebekah Palmer), Jack came to accept Matiu's diagnosis and the two fell in love.
 In July Jack's mother Margaret returned to Ferndale and was shockingly diagnosed with cancer.
 Opting to leave medical school to care for her, Jack and Margaret were instead convinced by Matiu to relocate to Waiheke island to heal so that Jack could still attend his university.
 After an emotional farewell to the hospital, Dawn and reminiscing on baby Kiri with Nicole, Jack and Margaret departed to live with Matiu.